Technology Gap ListClick here for the NASA Astrophysics Division Technology Gap List (2022)

 The Astrophysics Biennial Technology Report is a joint technology report from the three Astrophysics Program Offices -- Physics of the Cosmos (PCOS), Cosmic Origins (COR), and Exoplanet Exploration Program (ExEP), and provides an overview of the technology needs of NASA's Astrophysics Division.

 Technology Needs and Prioritization Process

 - The ExEP technology program aims to identify the technologies that will enable NASA’s future exoplanet missions, and to facilitate their maturation to be ready when needed.
-These technologies are identified through technology gap lists and communicated through the annual Technology Plan Appendix.
+These technologies are identified through technology gap lists and communicated through the Technology Plan Appendix.

-- Technology gap submission form (2019)
+- Technology gap submission form (2021)

-|Technology gaps the ExEP works to close so as to enable or enhance NASA's future strategic exoplanet missions.||
+|The ExEP works to close Technology Gaps so as to enable or enhance NASA's future strategic exoplanet missions.||